6.1 C

 the above person information.
 The explanation we’ve got two endpoints as an alternative of returning

-part of the person API is that there are circumstances the place one
+a associates part of the person API is that there are circumstances the place one

 might have too many associates (say 1,000), however most individuals haven’t got many.